Sao Paulo mayor seeks middle ground on Uber, eyes regulations

 In July, Mexico City became the first city in Latin America to regulate Uber, introducing a 1.5 percent levy on the cost of rides and a yearly permit fee of 1,599 pesos ($95).

-(Reporting by Alberto Alerigi Jr. and Brad Haynes in Sao Paulo; Additional reporting by Asher Levine in Sao Paulo; Editing by Christian Plumb and Lisa Shumaker)
+($1 = 16.97 Mexican pesos) (Reporting by Alberto Alerigi Jr. and Brad Haynes; Additional reporting by Asher Levine; Editing by Christian Plumb)